chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-results-parser.markdown

 Performance test results are summaries of the performance results from tests.

-If the tool you wish to support is not performance-related, you should choose the functional test tool.
+If the tool you wish to support is not performance-related, you should choose the functional test tool format.

 ## Define a new test tool configuration in `synthetic.xml`